HomeBoundary SurveysHow to Conduct Property Boundary Surveys in Kenya

 Data Collection and Analysis: Survey data is collected and processed using specialized software to create detailed maps and plans.
 This process involves rigorous calculations and checks to ensure accuracy.

 Preparation of the Survey Report: The surveyor compiles a comprehensive report that includes the survey plan, a description of the boundaries, and the coordinates of the beacons.
 This report is legally binding.
+Throughout these steps, adherence to best practices for boundary surveys in Kenya ensures a valid outcome.

 4. Approval and Registration